KarolinaBukowska/Selenide-Framework/README.md

 The following skills are demonstrated through the implementation of the Selenide Framework:
 * Utilizing loops to handle dynamic content on product pages
 * Integrating the Jackson library for parsing JSON data
-* Implementationg centralized Pages class, which serves as a repository for declaring and instantiating page classes through constructors.
+* Implementationg centralized Pages class, which serves as a repository for declaring and instantiating page classes through constructors
-This approach enhances code readibility and enables an easy access to methods and objects related to a specific page.
+This approach enhances code readability and enables an easy access to methods and objects related to a specific page
 * Locating web elements via css selectors and xpath expressions
 * Utilizing well-defined methods that enable concise and efficient execution of multiple actions within a single line of code in the test class
-* Incorporating the use of constants to represent relative paths and URLs, ensuring clarity and maintainability in the codebase by centralizing key values
+* Incorporating the use of constants to represent relative paths and URL, ensuring clarity and maintainability in the codebase by centralizing key values

 ## Files Overview 📁